Gloriosa superba: Culture and symbolism

-This species is the national flower of Zimbabwe.
-In 1947, Queen Elizabeth II received a diamond brooch in the shape of this flower for her twenty-first birthday while traveling in Rhodesia, now called Zimbabwe.
+Gloriosa superba is the national flower of Zimbabwe.
+In 1947, Elizabeth II received a diamond brooch in the shape of the flower for her twenty-first birthday while traveling to Rhodesia.

+The flower is known by various names in Tamil including Chenkaanthal and Karthigai Poo (flower blooming in the Tamil calendar month of Karthigai) in Tamil.
+It is the state flower of the Indian state of Tamil Nadu.
+As per the Government of Tamil Nadu, it was designated so because of its association with Tamil culture and its medicinal usage.

-In Tamil, this flower is commonly known as Karthigaipoo (கார்த்திகைப்பூ) because it grows during the Tamil month of Karthigai (November–December).
-It is the state flower of Tamil Nadu state in India.
-It was also designated as the national flower of the de facto state of Tamil Eelam by the Liberation Tigers of Tamil Eelam (LTTE), because it contains all the colours contained in the Tamil Eelam national flag and because it grows during November, coinciding with Maaveerar Naal.
+The flower was designated as the national flower of the de facto state of Tamil Eelam by the Liberation Tigers of Tamil Eelam in 2003, as it contained the colours of the Tamil Eelam flag and because it bloomed during November, coinciding with Maaveerar Naal.